facebook pixel Skip to Main Content

 3. The ranking order of the DA Priority List will be based on the probability that the student will successfully complete the graduate program and the potential contribution of the student to the department

 3. Early offers: On December 15 (or the week before fall finals), open lines will be assigned to students based on the DA Priority List.
-The Graduate Committee may choose to offer all open lines, or withhold open lines for subsequent applicants.
+The Graduate Committee may choose to offer all open lines or withhold open lines for subsequent applicants.
 DA offer letters will be sent immediately.
-A report of awards will be presented to Biology faculty
+A report of awards will be presented to the Biology faculty

-4. Regular offers: On January 31 (or the second week of spring semester), remaining open lines (and lines opened due to rejected offers) will be offered based on the DA Priority List; the may choose to withhold some open lines for subsequent applicants.
+4. Regular offers: On January 31 (or the second week of the spring semester), remaining open lines (and lines opened due to rejected offers) will be offered based on the DA Priority List; the may choose to withhold some open lines for subsequent applicants.
 DA offer letters will be sent immediately.
-A report of awards will be presented to Biology faculty
+A report of awards will be presented to the Biology faculty

 5. Late offers: On March 1, lines opened due to rejected offers and any other open lines (e.g., lines obtained from other departments) will be offered to students based on the DA Priority List; the Graduate Committee may choose to withhold some open lines for subsequent applicants.
 DA offer letters will be sent immediately.
-A report of awards will be presented to Biology faculty
+A report of awards will be presented to the Biology faculty

 1. At this time, open DA Fellowships can also be assigned to non-DA students according to the Priority and Usage of DA Fellowships in Biology policy.
 A call for nominations will be sent to Biology faculty and current graduate students; the call will include the number of Fellowships potentially available and a copy of the Priority and Usage of DA Fellowships in Biology policy (outlining expectations of DA Fellowships to non-DA students); this call for nominations should occur earlier in the year if openings are anticipated.
 Note: Since some of the non-DA Fellowship awardees might vacate a GTA line, it may be necessary to make additional GTA awards at this time